XavierElon/v4/src/content/projects/ClientServerChat/index.md

 show: 'true'
 ---

 TCP chat client program that allows a client and server to exchange messages.
-The server was written in python and the client was written in C.
+The server was written in Python and the client was written in C.